alexirpan/alexirpan.github.io/_posts/2019-01-28-alphastar.markdown

 by using exceptional Stalker micro to force early wins through a [timing push](https://liquipedia.net/starcraft2/Timing_Attack).

 It's a bit early to tell whether humans should be copying these strategies.
-Specifically, the heavy Stalker build may only be viable with superhuman micro (more on this later).
+The heavy Stalker build may only be viable with superhuman micro (more on this later).
 Still, it's exciting that it's debatable in the first place.

 Below is a diagram from the blog post, visualizing the number of each unit the learned agents create as a function of training time.
 We see that Stalkers and Zealots dominate the curve.
-This isn't surprising, since Stalkers and Zealots are the first attacking units you can build, and even if you're planning to use other units, you still need to build some Stalkers or Zealots for defense.
+This isn't surprising, since Stalkers and Zealots are the first attacking units you can build, and even if you're planning to use other units, you still need some Stalkers or Zealots for defense.

 ![Unit histograms](/public/alphastar/units.png)
 {: .centered }